-A grouping of identical positions across different locations within your network (i.e. run-of-network) or your website (i.e. run-of-site) or any other custom combination.
+A grouping of identical positions across different locations within your network (i.e., run-of-network) or your website (i.e., run-of-site) or any other custom combination.

-The measurement of a user clicking on a link within an ad creative that redirects the user to the landing page or target URL of the advertiser.
+The measurement of a user clicking on a link within an ad creative redirects the user to the landing page or target URL of the advertiser.

 Clicks per contact

-Ratio of clicks to the number of contacts.
+The ratio of clicks to the number of contacts.

 Click-through rate (CTR)

-Ratio of clicks to impressions.
+The ratio of clicks to impressions.

-A computer or software program that contacts a server to obtain data via the Internet, such as a browser.
+A computer or software program contacts a server to obtain data via the Internet, such as a browser.